TZstatsADS/ads-spring-2022-prj4-group-6-1/README.md

 	+ Wang, Jiuru jw4150@columbia.edu
 	+ Wang, Xinran xw2809@columbia.edu

 + Project summary: Our project implements the algorithms describled in the given paper Gamma, Fine-gamma and Fairness Aware Feature Selection (FFS).
-These models are trained and tested on the COMPAS and bank dataset.
+These models are trained and tested on the COMPAS dataset.

 **Contribution statement**:
 + Rishav and Xinran are responsible of A3.
 Jingwei, Ke and Jiuru worked for A7.